-- Please make an appointment to deliver your papers to Fiona Ahern at my offices on any weekday between 10am 4pm from Monday 29th March until Thursday 8th April 2021. - Please do not leave any nomination forms at Reception. - Please note that nomination papers cannot be submitted by fax, email or other electronic means. - You will be issued with a receipt for your Nomination Paper and associated documents. - Where signatures are required on documents you must submit the original signed version of each completed paper.
-Documents without original signatures cannot be accepted. - Political party Agents are urged to submit their candidate's nomination papers by the 5th April 2021 and other candidates are strongly urged to submit your Nomination Papers well before 8th April 2021 and in person. - An informal initial check of your papers will be made when you submit your papers, time permitting, so that any immediate errors/omissions can be picked up and rectified. - I will make the final decision on acceptance of all nomination papers.
+- Please make an appointment to deliver your papers to Fiona Ahern at my offices on any weekday between 10am - 4pm from Monday 29th March 2021 but by 4pm on Thursday 8th April 2021. - Please do not leave any forms at Reception. - Please note that nomination papers cannot be submitted by fax, email or other electronic means. - You will be issued with a receipt for your Nomination Paper and associated documents. - Where signatures are required on documents you must submit the original signed version of each completed paper.
+Documents without original signatures cannot be accepted. - You are strongly urged to submit your Nomination Papers well before 8th April 2021 and in person. - An informal initial check of your papers will be made when you submit your papers, time permitting, so that any immediate errors/omissions can be picked up and rectified. - I will make the final decision on acceptance of all nomination papers.

 Information regarding candidates is not released until after the close of nominations.
-Nomination Papers are only open to inspection between the close of nominations (after 4pm on 8th April) and the day before polling day (6th May).
+Nomination Papers are only open to inspection between the close of nominations (after 4pm on 8th April) and the day before polling day.

 Once a Nomination Paper has been formally submitted, a notice of the validity (or otherwise) of the nomination will be sent to each candidate at his/her home address.

-Once the Notice of Validity has been issued no other communication will be made by me in respect of the validity or otherwise of a candidate's nomination.
+Once the Notice of Validity has been issued no other communication whatsoever will be made by me in respect of the validity or otherwise of a candidate's nomination.